5 Kindness Journaling Prompts to Help You Be Nicer to Yourself

 Exercise No. 1

-I made a mistake at work and beat myself up for it, telling myself I was incompetent.
+EXAMPLE ONE: I made a mistake at work and beat myself up for it, telling myself I was incompetent.

-I compared myself to others on social media and criticized my appearance, feeling inadequate.
+EXAMPLE THREE: I compared myself to others on social media and criticized my appearance, feeling inadequate.

 Exercise No. 2

-With each inhale, think to yourself:
+With each inhale, think:

 “I am worthy of love, self-compassion, and kindness.”